LiubovSobolevskaya/accessibility_standards_refactoring/README.md

 In this challenge, we aim to address the following questions:

 * What are accessibility standards and why are they important?
-* What are semantic HTML elements ?
+* What are semantic HTML elements?
-* What is an accessible alt attributes ?
+* What is an accessible alt attribute?
 * What are heading attributes and what sequential order do they fall in?
 * What is a title element and what is it intended to describe?